-In \emph{active learning} the model of \emph{query learning}~\cite{Angluin87} assumes the learner communicates with an \emph{oracle} (sometimes called \emph{teacher}) that can answer certain types of queries about the language.
-The most common type of queries are \emph{membership queries} (is $w\in L$ where $L$ is the unknown language) and \emph{equivalence queries} (is $\sema{\aut{A}}=L$ where $\aut{A}$ is the current hypothesis for an acceptor recognizing $L$).
+In \emph{active learning} the model of \emph{query learning}~\cite{Angluin87} assumes the learner communicates with an \emph{oracle} that can answer certain types of queries about the language.
+The most common types of queries are \emph{membership queries} (is $w\in L$ where $L$ is the unknown language) and \emph{equivalence queries} (is $\sema{\aut{A}}=L$ where $\aut{A}$ is the current hypothesis for an acceptor recognizing $L$).
 Equivalence queries are typically assumed to return a counterexample, i.e. a word in $\sema{\aut{A}}\setminus L$ or in $L\setminus\sema{\aut{A}}$.